AvidlyWordPress/avidly-support-client/README.md

 ## Usage

 Install and enable plugin.
-Set an unique site key in code. **TODO:** build plugin options page.
+Set an unique site key in code. **TODO:** build plugin options page for setting the unique key.

 Go to endpoint url and add the unique key to test functionality, for example: https://example.test/wp-json/avidly-support/v1/core/7immrMbgU9Qw62DcF7PizX$2LA